 The County remains the second largest producer of grapes in New York State and the largest wine grape growing county outside of California and has seen resurgence in other areas of agriculture as well.
 The dairy industry within Yates County has been reinvigorated, and value-added agricultural products, as well as crops for the organic market, have seen rapid growth in the County.
+As a result KanPak, a dairy processing company in Penn Yan, is currently completing an expansion of their facility.
 Additionally, many visitors are attracted to the crafts and agricultural goods produced in the County, especially by the growing Mennonite population.
 In 2012, agricultural cash receipts for both crops and livestock totaled over \$117 million for the County.